 If your current deployment model is multi-writer along with a lock provider and other required configs set for every writer as follows, there is no additional configuration required.
 You can bring up the writers sequentially after stopping the writers for enabling metadata table.
 Applying the proper configurations to only partial writers leads to loss of data from the inconsistent writer.
 So, ensure you enable metadata table across all writers.

-Note that there are 3 different distributed lock providers available
+Note that there are 4 different lock providers available

 to choose from: